Yoast/PHPUnit-Polyfills/README.md

 These method were introduced in PHPUnit 8.4.0 as alternatives to using `TestCase::expectException()` et al for expecting PHP native errors, warnings and notices.
 Using `TestCase::expectException*()` for testing PHP native notices was soft deprecated in PHPUnit 8.4.0, hard deprecated (warning) in PHPUnit 9.0.0 and (will be) removed in PHPUnit 10.0.0.

+#### PHPUnit < 8.4.0: `Yoast\PHPUnitPolyfills\Polyfills\ExpectExceptionMessageMatches`

+Polyfills the `TestCase::expectExceptionMessageMatches()` method.

+This method was introduced in PHPUnit 8.4.0 to improve the name of the `TestCase::expectExceptionMessageRegExp()` method.
+The `TestCase::expectExceptionMessageRegExp()` method was soft deprecated in PHPUnit 8.4.0, hard deprecated (warning) in PHPUnit 8.5.3 and removed in PHPUnit 9.0.0.

 Contributing
 -------